ComposableFi/bors-playground/README.md

 # bors-playground
-Freely use Bors to learn a different way of merging PRs
+Freely use Bors to learn a different way of merging PRs.
+Test out some of the commands below on your PR, and see what happens when tests fail and pass.

 ## What is Bors-NG